EriChen0615/Gesture_Recognition/readme.md

 python3 demo.py RNet
 python3 demo.py ONet
 ```
-For other input argument, it will raise AssertionError.
+For other input arguments, it will raise AssertionError.

 ## Results